watchout-tw/prototype-seed/README.md

 # Directory Structure

-1. `app` is a react app
+1. In `app` is a react app.
-    * Traditional flux structure
+    * Traditional flux structure.
-    * Entry is `app/app.es6`
+    * Entry point is `app/app.es6`.

-2. `server` is api endpoint
+2. In `server` is api server based on express.
-    * add new endpoint in `server/api`, route path will automatically add by three ways.
+    * Add new endpoint in `server/api`, route path will automatically add by three ways.

+        priority: c > b > a

         a.
-By Filename: `news.es6` will be `/news`
+By filename: `news.es6` will be `/news`

         b.
-By Export path:
+By exporting path:

             const path = "/news/id"
             export default {path}
         c.
-By Custom Route:
+By custom routing:

             {
                 method: "GET",